-Yesterday, a Montana district court ruled in our favor and denied a permit that would have allowed Canadian mining company Lucky Minerals to explore for gold in Emigrant Gulch just north of Yellowstone National Park.
+Yesterday, a Montana district court ruled in our favor and denied a permit that would have allowed Canadian mining company Lucky Minerals to explore for gold on private land in Emigrant Gulch just north of Yellowstone National Park.
 Along with the passage of the Yellowstone Gateway Protection Act that permanently protects public lands, this stunning victory further drives a stake through the heart of the proposed gold mining threatening the Yellowstone River and Paradise Valley.

 It’s outrageous to think back that Lucky Minerals was just one day away from a receiving a cursory “checklist” drilling permit on June 30, 2015 before the Greater Yellowstone Coalition, Earthjustice, and others stepped in to protest.